eclipse-sdv-blueprints/fleet-management/components/covesa-cv-forwarder/README.md

 To run the COVESA CV Forwarder you can run the following script:

-If you are running the forwarder for the first time, run:
+If you are running the forwarder for the first time or if you want to make sure that the latest changes were taken into account, run:
+The build command:
+`docker compose --profile covesa build --no-cache` and execute the run script:
 `./run_covesa_forwarder.sh`

 otherwise, run:
+`docker compose --profile covesa build` then
 `docker compose --profile covesa up`

-Before executing this script, make sure to have built the Docker images required for the services defined in covesa-blueprint-compose.yaml file by running:
+## Log Output

+To see the output of the program, run:
-`docker compose --profile covesa build`
+`docker compose logs -f covesa-cv-forwarder influxDB csv-provider-covesa databroker`

-or

-if you want to make sure that the latest changes were taken into account:
-`docker compose --profile covesa build --no-cache`